Mallott-Lab/Mallott-Lab.github.io/research.md

 Pathogen exposure, pollutants, flooding, and the gut microbiome.
 </summary>
 <br>
 Neglected tropical diseases were common in the southern United States well into the mid-20th century and may still persist today.
-In collaboration with the REACH study, we are examining how parasite exposure impacts the gut microbiome, growth, and development in children in the rural South and ex-urban areas of the Midwest.
+In collaboration with the <a href="https://www.reachresearch.org/">REACH study</a>, we are examining how parasite exposure impacts the gut microbiome, growth, and development in children in the rural South and ex-urban areas of the Midwest.
 We have found that intestinal helminth infection and high levels of intestinal inflammation are not uncommon in this community [1,2] and are currently working to understand bacteria-parasite interactions in this setting.

 Additionally, the legacies of heavy industry and agriculture linger in the soils of many U.S. communities.
 We are examining how small-scale flooding impacts soil lead levels, soil microbial communities, and the human microbiome in these same communities.
-In collaboration with Dr. Claire Masteller (Earth, Environmental, and Planetary Sciences, WashU), we are integrating finescale flood models with soil and gut microbiome data to interrogate flooding->microbiome->health interactions.
+In collaboration with <a href="https://eeps.wustl.edu/people/claire-masteller">Dr. Claire Masteller</a> (Earth, Environmental, and Planetary Sciences, WashU), we are integrating finescale flood models with soil and gut microbiome data to interrogate flooding->microbiome->health interactions.

 [1] T Cepon-Robins, EK Mallott, I Recca, T Gildner.
 Evidence and effects of neglected parasitic helminth and protist infections among a small preliminary sample of children from rural Mississippi.
 2023. *American Journal of Human Biology* 35: e23889.